caterpillar comes from the Latin word Catullus, which means little cat.

 The cabbageworm is a green moth that, as its name suggests, feeds on the leaves of cabbage plants.

 It then spins a cocoon around itself, staying inside until it becomes an adult moth.
-Once this process completes, the newly emerged cabbageworm finds its way to a plant to mate.
+Once this process is completed, the newly emerged cabbageworm finds its way to a plant to mate.

-When they lay eggs, those eggs hatch into more cabbage worms that feed off and kill more plants before going through the same life cycle again.
+When they lay eggs, they hatch into more cabbage worms that feed off and kill more plants before going through the same life cycle again.

 3. Woolly Bear